scala-android/sbt-android/README.md

     obj will drop into `binPath / "obj"`
   * Pre-generated JNI libraries will no longer be pulled out of `jni` (nor `src/main/jni`) -- they will be taken from `libs` (or `src/main/libs`)
+    * This does not apply to aar and apklib--they will be pulled out of appropriate locations per their spec.
   * `javah` is automatically executed on all classes that have `native` methods in their signatures.
 The header files are generated into `sourceManaged` and are available to include in native sources and `Android.mk` by adding